JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/02-MTL/01-Foundations.md/04-Introducing-Monad-Transformers.md

 With one monad, we can prove that our business logic works as expected and does not have any bugs, and with another monad, we can execute that same business logic as a useful program.

-Thus, monadic functions that return other monadic data types (i.e. `a -> m b`) are called "Monad Transformers" because they transform (or augment) the monad with additional capabilities.
-They are the "implementation" that makes all of this work.

-However, we use type classes like `MonadReader`, `MonadState`, `MonadWriter`, etc. to express that a given computation can only be run if their implementation can satisfy the required capabilities.

-In short, we use type classes above to "write" our business logic and monad transformers to "run" our business logic.

 ## Introducing `ReaderT`

-`OutputMonad` is better known as `ReaderT`:
+To see this from a slighty different angle.... `OutputMonad` is better known as `ReaderT`:
 - when `ReaderT`'s monadic type is a real monad, we call it [`ReaderT`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader.Trans#t:ReaderT)
 - when `ReaderT`'s monadic type is `Identity` (placeholder monadic type), we call it [`Reader`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader).

 It's corresponding type class is [`MonadReader`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader.Class).

-To see how this works in practice, see the natural "evolution" one would take to use it in real code: [the Monad Reader Example](https://gist.github.com/rlucha/696ca604c9744ad11aff7d46b1706de7)
+Watch a computation "evolve" into the `Reader` monad in [the Monad Reader Example](https://gist.github.com/rlucha/696ca604c9744ad11aff7d46b1706de7).